Raul072103/Search-Engine-File-System/README.md

 - Master-slave format
 - Not going to take into consideration links from the start
 - What about hidden files?
+- Probably build a in-memory cache with the search results based on the timestamp (this way the most relevant results are shown to the user)

 ## Search Criteria
 - Single/multi world